django-import-export/django-import-export/docs/faq.rst

 --------------------------------------------

 When attempting to import, this error can be seen.
 This indicates that the ``Resource`` has not been configured correctly, and the import logic fails.
-See :ref:`Create or update model instances`.
+Specifically, the import process is looking for an instance field called ``id`` and there is no such field in the import.
+See :ref:`advanced_usage:Create or update model instances`.

 How to handle double-save from Signals
 --------------------------------------